About

 University of Maryland

 Grimmer was a fellow at the Lucerne, Aspen, and Sarasota Music Festivals and a prize winner at the International Double Reed Society’s Young Artist Bassoon Competition in Birmingham, England.
-Grimmer performs frequently throughout the DMV area with the Juniper Trio with oboist Jamie Roberts and pianist Jamila Tekalli.
-He previously taught at Catholic University, Howard University, the Shenandoah Conservatory, and has given masterclasses in Spain, Sweden, Canada, and throughout the USA.
+He previously taught at Catholic University, Howard University, the Shenandoah Conservatory, has given masterclasses in Spain, Sweden, Canada, and throughout the USA, and is a guest artist for NYO2 in summer 2026.
 Grimmer earned his Master of Music degree from Rice University’s Shepherd School of Music, where he studied with Benjamin Kamins.
 He also studied with William Winstead at the University of Cincinnati’s College-Conservatory of Music, where he earned his Bachelor of Music degree.